Marcus Belke

 The analysis breaks down several points that together are driving demand for data protection services.

 Firstly, data protection regulation is expanding worldwide.
-Many regulations are based on the GDPR, This means that companies are having to implement GDPR-like requirements in more and more markets.
-Often, several sets of rules are even taken into account in parallel (the report mentions the CCPA as an example).
+Many regulations are based on the GDPR, so that companies are entering more and more markets GDPR-must implement similar requirements.
+Often, multiple regulatory frameworks are taken into account simultaneously (the report cites the CCPA, among others, as an example).

 Secondly, operational complexity is increasing, as the digital transformation is greatly increasing the volume and variety of personal data, while networking and data collection capacities are growing.
 This creates new risks and consequences of data breaches.
 This in turn increases the need for specialized services that Compliance permanently „operational“.